Email alias

-An email alias is simply a forwarding email address.
+An email alias is a email address used for forwarding.

+Term

 The term alias expansion is sometimes used to indicate a specific mode of email forwarding, thereby implying a more generic meaning of the term email alias as an address that is forwarded in a simplistic fashion.

 Usage

-Email aliases can be created on a mail server.
-The mail server simply forwards email messages addressed to an email alias on to another, the specified email address.
+Email aliases can be created on a mail server that simply forwards email messages addressed to an email alias on to another, the specified email address.

 An email alias may be used to create a simple replacement for a long or difficult-to-remember email address.
 It can also be used to create a generic email address such as webmaster@example.com and info@example.com.

 On UNIX-like systems, email aliases may be placed into the file /etc/aliases and have the form: